CAPTAINCOBRA/adventure/README.md

 ### Will add Dungeons, lake, cliff caves and many monsters from different mythologies in the next commit by 30th September.

+### If you want the coggle map I designed for the game, contact me.